Yukikaze Anime Review

 Yukikaze is based on a pair of novels of the same name by Chohei Kanbayashi.
 They're available in English from VIZ.

 "Yukikaze" is a word meaning "wind that brings snow."
 I've seen it translated as "blizzard" which isn't exactly accurate--the word for "blizzard" is either "fubuki" or "moufubuki," while "yukikaze" has a more gentle connotation.
+In addition to this anime, it was also the name of a WWII Japanese destroyer.

 The Blu-ray release includes a 5-minute bonus "Yukikaze Experimental Movie."
 It's basically a 5-minute teaser for a sequel (which, as of this writing, was never made).
 This is a bit of a spoiler if you haven't seen the rest of the series, but it consists of James narrating a brief recap of the last episode, then saying that the JAM are preparing for an invasion; this is backed by some new footage implying that Rei is back along with the JAM (which is entirely possible, given the extra bit after the end credits in the series proper).
 Interesting, and certainly changes the story's ending, but no more than a teaser.